-- (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (ii) Personal leave accrues according to length of service.
-Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to full-time employees.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (iii) Personal leave may be taken for part of a single day.
+- (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (ii) Personal leave is credited according to length of service.
+Part-time employees are entitled to personal leave in direct proportion to the number of hours worked compared to full-time employees.
+Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (i) Personal leave may be taken for part of a single day.